CodingCellist/codingcellist.github.io/content/en/post/media-i-enjoyed-2023/index.md

 do.
 I hope they're interesting and that you maybe even find something you want to pick up yourself.
 Happy Holidays!  : )

 ## Music

+In general, I've continued to explore the amazing, slightly melancholic and bittersweet world of post-rock.
+It strikes a special chord with me, though I can't quite explain why.
+Sad yet comforting; maybe you know the feeling, maybe not.
+Anyway, here's ~~wonderwall~~ some album recommendations:

+### **Triumph and Disaster (We Lost The Sea)**
+### **My Little, Safe Space (Six Days of Rest)**
+### **ÁTTA (Sigur Rós)**

+### Drif (Heilung)

+Heilung is a fun and somewhat esoteric band.
+I was introduced to their music via the video game "Hellblade: Senua's Sacrifice" --- a Viking-/Old-Norse-inspired, story driven hack 'n' slash --- and have since found myself enjoying the music a lot more than I expected.
+"Drif" is their most recent album, and although the poetry readings are somewhat weird (but there's only one of them), it brings a different, more evolved sound to previous albums like "Lifa".
+If you're interested in trying something new; something which plausibly sounds like it could have been coming from the haar-covered shores before a raid, or sang/chanted at some old Germanic ritual (Heilung themselves calls their style "amplified history"); but without the neo-n*zi associations which unfortunately also tend to come with that, then give Heilung a try.
+(Heilung, as far as I can tell, have been very good at removing fans which do not follow the first line of the 'Opening Ceremony': "Remember that we all are brothers".)

+I'd recommend starting with "Lifa" or maybe the 2 first tracks on "Drif".

+###

 ## Video Games